 Charles is a movement director, teacher, and researcher.
 He is Senior Instructor for Embodied Process within the Acting program at the Vancouver Film School, where he leads performance capture.
 A Fellow of the RSA and a Chevening Alumnus, Charles holds an MA in Movement: Directing and Teaching (Distinction) from the Royal Central School of Speech and Drama.
 His practice and research explore the intersection of movement, technology, and bodies.

 Charles works internationally on performance capture, film, theatre, XR, and AI projects.
-He is currently a Performance Director on the the Baldur's Gate 3 Dialogue Recording Team (Larian Studios / PitStop Productions) and the Movement Director for beingAI's digital characters.
-Other collaborations include: directing performance capture for film, AAA and Indie games; serving as Movement Assistant to Mervyn Millar (War Horse, Significant Object) on the world premiere of Trigger Stuff's The Hatchling; and directing fights for 2b theatre company, Neptune Theatre, The Watermark Theatre, 360 Screenings, and others.
+He is currently a Performance Director on Baldur's Gate 3 (Larian Studios / PitStop Productions) and the Movement Director for beingAI's digital characters.
+Other credits include: stunt coordination for Resident Evil 4 (Capcom, remake), motion capture direction for Redemption Reapers (Binary Haze Interactive), serving as Movement Assistant to Mervyn Millar (War Horse, Significant Object) on the world premiere of Trigger Stuff's The Hatchling; and directing fights for 2b theatre company, Neptune Theatre, The Watermark Theatre, 360 Screenings, and others.
 Charles was awarded the Alan Lund Memorial Award for his work.

-Charles has acted in performance capture for AAA games, research projects, and award-winning XR experiences.
+Charles has acted in performance capture for AAA games, short films, research projects, and award-winning XR experiences.
 His credits include New Tales from the Borderlands (Gearbox Software).
 A specialist in non-human roles, Charles has animated characters for Beyond Capture Studios, SIRT Centre, Double Eye Studios, Single Thread XR, and others.
-Charles has also played for the National Arts Centre of Canada's English Theatre company, Neptune Theatre, Two Planks, and was a member of the world premiere cast of Ted Dykstra's Evangeline at The Charlottetown Festival.
+Charles has also played in several productions for the National Arts Centre of Canada's English Theatre company, Neptune Theatre, Two Planks, and was a member of the world premiere cast of Ted Dykstra's Evangeline at The Charlottetown Festival.

 Charles is committed to offering inclusive and student-centred learning.
 He holds a Bachelor of Education degree (Artist in Community Education) from Queen's University.
 Charles has taught for Simon Fraser University, The Royal Central School of Speech and Drama, Central Saint Martins, The Chekhov Collective UK, Queen's University, The National Arts Centre of Canada, The Musical Stage Company, Upper Canada College, Ashbury College, The Ross Creek Centre, and others.